vspinu/commix/README.md

 inspection or halt.
 Exception handling is done with `cx/*exception-handler*` which by default pretty prints the exeption to stdout.

-If you want to throw like in other life-cycle frameworks, change the handler:
+If you want to throw, just change the handler:

 ```clojure